Get straight teeth for a beautiful smile! From $45 per week with a free consultation and second opinion.

 Conventional braces consist of small metal brackets bonded firmly onto teeth.
 The brackets are connected to thin wires (arch wires), and tension is placed on the wires with small elastic bands.
-Each brace component is precisely positioned to apply firm yet gentle pressure on teeth, moving them into the correct locations determined in your treatment plan.
+Each brace component applies firm yet gentle pressure on teeth, moving them into the correct locations determined in your treatment plan.

 Why Choose Conventional Braces?

 Fixed braces can produce extremely precise results, and treatment is very predictable and reliable.
-Because teeth can be repositioned so exactly, fixed braces are often the preferred treatment choice for treating more complicated orthodontic problems.
+And, are often the preferred treatment choice for treating more complicated orthodontic problems.
 These include tooth alignment and bite issues, and which are less able to be corrected using removable braces that are best for treating more straightforward problems.
-Also, unlike removable braces, fixed braces work continuously to reposition teeth, and you need not worry about forgetting to wear them.
+Also, unlike removable braces, fixed braces work continuously to reposition teeth.

 How Do I Look After Conventional Braces?

-It is important to ensure you clean around all the brackets and wires thoroughly and to maintain an excellent oral hygiene routine during your treatment.
-When your braces are fitted, we will show you exactly how to clean them and can explain which tools are most effective.
-You will need to spend a little more time on your oral care routine while wearing conventional braces, but your straight, healthy smile will be well worth the effort.
+It is important to ensure you clean around all the brackets and wires thoroughly and to maintain an excellent oral hygiene routine.
+You will need to spend a little more time on your oral care routine while wearing metal braces, but your straight, healthy smile will be well worth the effort.